snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

-**Aesthetic Accessories.** My [jewelry and scarves](../2025-03-01-wardrobe/#organization) didn't fit in our [custom wardrobe](../2025-03-01-wardrobe) :prayer_beads: :scarf:, so I displayed them out here for easy access.
-Bonus benefit! :star_struck: They look nice out here like this!
+**Aesthetic Accessories.** My [jewelry and scarves](../2025-03-01-wardrobe/#organization) didn't fit in our [custom wardrobe](../2025-03-01-wardrobe) :prayer_beads: :scarf:, so I hung them out here for easy access.
+Bonus benefit! :star_struck: They look nice displayed like this!
 :framed_picture:

 *And check out the view from bed.* :point_down: We built that plant stand 12 years ago!